keesiemeijer/custom-post-type-date-archives/readme.md

 https://example.com/events/2015/06/12
 ```

-The calendar, archive and recent posts widget are similar to the existing WordPress widgets, but with extra options added.
+The calendar, archive and recent posts widget are similar to the existing WordPress widgets, but with extra (post type) options added.

 The cpt date archives use the same theme template files as the normal WordPress date archives.
 Extra [template files](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Theme-Template-Files) and [template functions](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki/Functions) are available for use in the custom post type date archives.